 Socialism was not the result of scientific research; instead, a scattering of research was used to buttress “previously conceived” doctrines.

 It is fervor that has been the inspiration of all these systems; what gave them life and strength was a thirst for a more perfect justice, pity for the misery of the working classes, a vague sympathy for the travail of contemporary societies.2

 Durkheim’s own definition of socialism is surprisingly austere: socialism “demands the connection of all economic functions, or of certain among them…to the directing and conscious centers of society.”3 He emphasized that connection does not imply subordination.
 Missing from his definition are class struggle, the plight of the working class, concern for the equitable distribution of income.
-Durkheim deemed these things to be inessential.
+Durkheim deemed all of these things to be inessential.

 Durkheim’s definition distinguishes socialism from the earlier ideas of Plato, More, Morelly, and Mably.
 All of these writers had wanted to abolish private property, arguing that it led to egotism and selfishness, and blocked the development of moral character.
 The elimination of private property would discourage the pursuit of material gain, allowing more ennobling activities to take its place.
 The socialists also wanted to abolish private property, but their reasoning was very different.
 They believed that new methods of production had overturned the existing social order.

 Socialism has as its basis observations (whether exact or not is irrelevant) which all refer to the economic state of certain societies…It is because, in the most civilized societies of modern Europe, production appears unable to regulate itself to consumption requirements, or because industrial centralization seems to have given birth to enterprises too large for society to be disinterested in, or because the unceasing transformations of machines…rob the worker of all security and place him in a state of inferiority which prevents him from concluding equitable contracts — it is on this and other similar evidence that socialism bases its demand for reform of the existing order.4